TOPIC -

 Emery's version but have been having trouble hooking up.
 Pure romulan

-(pine bud) is an incedible plant, I was hoping Emery's breeder was able
+(pine bud) is an incedible plant, I was hoping Emery's breeder was able to

 closely duplicate it.